About Neighbors for Hearst Park

 - Site selection - The city never had an adequate site selection process.
 Councilmember Cheh remarked in January 2015 that she had asked the DC Department of General Services for the "3 best sites" in Ward 3 for a pool and had not yet received any options.
 By June 2015, Hearst Pool was a done deal and a line item in the draft DC budget.

-- Water- The site is notorious for poor drainage.
-Hearst Park needs resources for further care and upkeep, rather than a hastily designed pool project.
+- Water- The site is notorious for poor drainage and floods.
+Hearst Park needs resources for care and upkeep, not a hastily designed pool that reduces permeable surfaces.

 - Inadequacy of the proposed pool - The proposed pool location and design would not serve the needs of the Ward.
-The pool is not located near public parking or a metro station, limiting its usage by Ward 3 residents.
-Its small layout (75 ft by 6 lanes plus an L-shaped zero barrier entry) will further limit the number of people who can enjoy the amenity.
+The pool is not located near public parking or a metro station, making it exclusive and accessible to very few.
+Its small layout (75 ft by 6 lanes) will further limit the number of people who can enjoy the amenity.

 - City governance without civic engagement- The city government has been negligent and misleading throughout the process of choosing a pool location.
 From the absence of site selection process, to the repeated failure to provide studies that the DC government publicly acknowledges are already completed, city leadership has failed in accuracy, transparency, and civic engagement.